efueger/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/06_Tabbed_Forms.md

 parts of the data model.

 <div class="notice" markdown="1">
-All interfaces within the CMS such as [api:ModelAdmin] and [api:LeftAndMain] use tabbed interfaces by default.
+All interfaces within the CMS such as [api:SilverStripe\Admin\ModelAdmin] and [api:SilverStripe\Admin\LeftAndMain] use tabbed interfaces by default.
 </div>

 When dealing with tabbed forms, modifying the fields in the form has a few differences.
 Each [api:Tab] will be given a